This document presents several supported scenarios for using KioskForge. Actual samples are a work in progress.

 described in the kiosk file (*.kiosk).

 Many kiosks have touch screens.
-This section highlights the most important options related strictly to screens and touch screens.
+This section highlights the most important options related solely to screens and touchscreens.

-Please read the Manual for instructions on how to install KioskForge, Python and Raspberry Pi Imager, and how to use KioskForge together with these tools.
-Expect to redeploy a few times until all settings are at their correct values.
+Please read the Manual for instructions on installing KioskForge, Python, and Raspberry Pi Imager, and on using KioskForge with these tools.
+Expect to redeploy a few times until all settings are correct.

-The important options to be aware of, when forging a kiosk with touch screen, are these:
+The important options to be aware of, when forging a kiosk with a touch screen, are these:

 | Name | Option name | Comment |